DaveyJH/ci-portfolio-one-v4/README.md

         <a href="./index.html">home</a>
     </li>
 ~~~
-*Putting the text in a div, as a child of the anchor, has resolved the issue.
+*Putting the text in a div as a child of the anchor has resolved the issue.
 The div is a  block element, and so, fills the width of the anchor.
 This reduces the chance of a bad UX from the tab not accepting user input even though it has changed colour*

 ***index.html** - lines - **31 - 37***
 ~~~